-Students will not be assessed additional tuition charges while on their Leave of absence and the student's enrollment agreement will be extending for the same days as the leave of absence taken before the start of the leave of absence.
+Students will not be assessed additional tuition charges while on their Leave of absence and the student's contract period will be extended by the same number of calendar days taken in the leave of absence.

 A student granted a LOA that meets these criteria is not considered to have withdrawn, and no refund calculation will be required.
 Students Returning from an authorized LOA will retain all credit for clock hours and work projects completed, and will return to the academic progress status they held.
 Students who fail to return from a LOA or take an unapproved LOA will be withdrawn.
 If the student fails to return from an approved LOA, and is a Title IV HEA program loan recipient the grace period for student loans will start the day after the last day of recorded attendance.
 Accordingly, loan payment will be due 6 months from last day of attendance.
 The student's withdrawal date for the purpose of calculating a refund will be the student's last day of attendance, or the day the student notifies the school that he/she will not be returning.
 Students must be reasonably certain of their intent to return.